Sage Weil

 Sage Weil (born March 17, 1978) is the founder and chief architect of Ceph, a distributed storage platform.
 He also was the creator of WebRing, a co-founder of Los Angeles–based hosting company DreamHost, and the founder and CTO of Inktank.
 Weil additionally worked for Red Hat as the chief architect of the Ceph project.
-Weil is currently the CEO of Civic Media Inc, a group owner of radio stations in the Midwest.
+Weil is currently the CEO of Civic Media, a group owner of radio stations in the Midwest.

 Weil earned a Bachelor of Science in computer science from Harvey Mudd College in 2000 and completed his PhD in 2007 at the University of California, Santa Cruz working with Prof. Scott Brandt on consistency protocols, data distribution (CRUSH), and the metadata manager in the Ceph distributed file system.
 In 2014, he won an O'Reilly Open Source Award.

 WebRing

 In May 1994, Weil developed a script based on work by Denis Howe and Giraldo Hierro that became the technology behind WebRing.
 Weil launched WebRing in June 1995 and eventually sold it to Starseed, Inc. in 1997.